Indiana high school accepts teacher's resignation over transgender policy

 Kluge said the district’s transgender name policy goes against his religious beliefs and violates his constitutional rights.

-The new school policy, which will be implemented next school year, states that students must have written consent from a parent and doctor to request the name change.
-The school’s policy allowed for teachers to call students by their last names this year, but starting next year, teachers will be required to call students by the preferred name and pronouns listed in the school’s system.
+The new school policy, which will be implemented next school year, states that students must have written consent from a parent and doctor to request a name change.
+The school’s policy allowed for teachers to call students by their last names this year, but starting next year, teachers will be required to call students by their preferred name and pronouns listed in the school’s system.

 “I’m being compelled to encourage students in what I believe is something that’s a dangerous lifestyle,” Kluge told the Indianapolis Star.
 “I’m fine to teach students with other beliefs, but the fact that teachers are being compelled to speak a certain way is the scary thing.”

-However, LGBTQ community advocates said the practice was a sign of respect and wasn’t about religion or politics.
+LGBTQ community advocates said the practice was a sign of respect and wasn’t about religion or politics.

-Kluge was in attendance at the school board meeting on Monday night and spoke, FOX 59 reported.
+Kluge was in attendance at the Monday night school board meeting, where he addressed his situation, FOX 59 reported.

 ACCOMPLICE SENTENCED IN KIDNAPPING, SLAYINGS OF 2 BROTHERS